Dr Daniel Hartley

-- Hartley, Daniel (Forthcoming).
+- Hartley, Daniel (2019).
 'Dead Letters': Impersonality and the Mourning of World Literature in Ivan Vladislavić's Double Negative.
 Interventions: International Journal of Postcolonial Studies

 - Hartley, Daniel (2018).
 Style in the Novel: Toward a Critical Poetics.
 Poetics Today 39(1): 159-181.